-Dr. Bershadsky leads the Aging and Disabilities team for the Human Services Research Institute (HSRI) in Cambridge, MA and serves as HSRI’s Director of the National Core Indicators for Aging and Disabilities (NCI-AD), which measures the performance of programs for seniors and older adults with physical disabilities.
-She also serves as the lead methodologist for both NCI-AD and National Core Indicators, as well as related projects.
+Dr. Bershadsky led the Aging and Disabilities team for the Human Services Research Institute (HSRI) in Cambridge, MA until 2020 and served as HSRI’s Director of the National Core Indicators for Aging and Disabilities (NCI-AD), which measures the performance of programs for seniors and older adults with physical disabilities.
+She has been the lead methodologist for both NCI-AD and National Core Indicators, as well as related projects.
 During her tenure at HSRI, she has also provided analytic and methodological guidance and expertise to numerous states, assisting in their efforts to redesign their IDD service systems.
 A seasoned researcher, methodologist, and statistician, Dr. Bershadsky is passionate about improving service provision and outcomes in public health.
 In addition to extensive knowledge of the fields of developmental disabilities, aging, outcome research and health care quality, she has first-hand experience as a direct support professional and a strong belief that long-term services and supports (LTSS) can, and should, be person-centered while remaining cost-effective.
 To this end, she is particularly interested in consumer-reported outcomes of LTSS.
 Dr. Bershadsky holds a BA in Statistics and a PhD in Health Services Research from the University of Minnesota.

 Ms. Bonardi is the National Core Indicators Project Director for Human Services Research Institute in Cambridge, MA.
 She is also a clinical assistant professor at the University of Massachusetts Medical School (UMMS) and is a faculty member in the MCHB-funded Leadership Education in Neurodevelopmental Disability (LEND) program at the UMMS EK Shriver Center.
 Until 2014, she directed the Center for Developmental Disabilities Evaluation and Research (CDDER) at the Shriver Center where she developed quality improvement projects to support state developmental disabilities systems.
 Dr. Bonardi is a licensed occupational therapist and completed a LEND policy fellowship at the EK Shriver Center and a Fulbright fellowship, examining risk management and supports for people with intellectual disability in New Zealand.
 She has served as principal investigator for several AHRQ-funded and CDC-funded research projects.
 Her research interests include the promotion of health and wellness in people with intellectual disability, health surveillance, and support systems that promote good outcomes for people with intellectual and developmental disability.